marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 this would fix the data corruption issue until a TCP checksum collision, which is not so unlikely considering the algorithm for the TCP checksum is rather weak.
 However, the XGene-1 NIC is expected to checksum incoming frame.
-Offloading the calculation to the software severely affect the maximum throughput of tof the interface.
+Offloading the calculation to the software severely affect the maximum throughput of the interface.